alastairrmcneill/ScreenshotEditor/plan.md

 ---

-### Story 12.7 – RevenueCat Entitlement Check
+### Story 10.8 – RevenueCat Entitlement Check

 **Description:**

 Control app features based on active entitlements.
+When the app loads up I want it to print out the users current entitlements and if they change at any point I want this updated in state.
+Show this on the import screen of the app.
+If the user has access to premium they have unlimited exports and no watermark on the screenshots.

 **Acceptance Criteria:**